 Types Of Barcodes

-Potentially hundreds of different types of barcode configurations are being used across various industries today.
+Potentially, various industries use hundreds of different types of barcode configurations today.

 • Numeric-only barcodes